reshamas/fastai_deeplearn_part1/tools/paperspace.md

    - West Coast (California)
    - East Coast (New York)
    - Europe
-- pick the one closes to you; for me it is East Coast (NYC)
+- pick the one closest to you; for me it is East Coast (NYC)

 ### Step 4:  Choose OS (Operating System)
 - Select `Linux Template`